lazorfuzz/liowebrtc/README.md

       <div>
         <div>
             <video
-              // Important: The local video element needs to have both an ID and ref id="localVideo"
-              ref={(vid) => { this.localVid = vid; }}
+              // Important: The local video element needs to have a ref ref={(vid) => { this.localVid = vid; }}
             />
             <p>{this.state.nick}</p>